Chukwuamaka/chukwuamaka/README.md

 - A weather forecast application ([View code](https://github.com/Chukwuamaka/weatherly), [View demo](https://weatherly-taupe.vercel.app/)).
 - A miniature electronic voting application ([View code](https://github.com/Chukwuamaka/ballotpal)).
 Demo is currently unavailable.

-If you would like to read about my professional history, you can check it out on [my LinkedIn profile](https://linkedin.com/in/chukwuamakaosuji/).
+If you would like to read about my professional history, you can check out [my LinkedIn profile](https://linkedin.com/in/chukwuamakaosuji/).

 ## Hobbies & Interests